-Crestwood Park Primary School can access a range of services including; Children's Services, the Educational Psychologist; Speech and Language Service; Occupational Therapy Service; Autism Outreach Service; Learning Support Service; Physical Impairment and Medical inclusion Service: Hearing Impairment Team; Visual Impairment Team, Learning Support Service and Counselling These services are contacted when necessary and appropriate, according to pupils' individual needs.
+Crestwood Park Primary School can access a range of services including; Children's Services, the Educational Psychologist; Speech and Language Service; Occupational Therapy Service; Learning Support Service; CIPS team; Learning Support Service and Counselling These services are contacted when necessary and appropriate, according to pupils' individual needs.
 The school works closely with Dudley LA and uses the Early Help process when appropriate to do so.

-Ilb.
-Pupils with SEND who are also LAC (Looked After Children) Is there anything different for LAC pupils?
-The designated LAC leader (Mrs Liz Kennedy) updates the Governing Body, on a termly basis about the needs and progress of all pupils who are 'Looked After'.
+The designated LAC leader (Mrs Liz Kennedy) updates the Governing Body, on a 11b.
+Pupils with SEND who are also LAC Is there anything different for termly basis about the needs and progress of all pupils who are 'Looked After'.
+(Looked After Children) LAC pupils?
 This includes any who have SEND.